PizzaHut.com

 Inside the Rail: Designing the Localization Flow

 Because the existing flow redirected users to a new, unexpected page, it felt jarring and disorienting.
-To reduce that friction, I introduced a right-hand slide-out rail for localization.
-This approach kept users anchored in context and created a single responsive pattern that worked seamlessly across desktop and mobile.
+To reduce that friction, I introduced a right-hand slide-out rail — keeping users anchored in context while creating a reusable, responsive pattern across devices.

 The new rail also made it easier to reuse mobile app patterns across devices — aligning data structures, layouts, and hierarchy for consistency and faster development.